jcotellessa/MERN-Stack/README.md

 # MERN-Stack

 Basic Mongo-Express-React-NodeJS.
 Client server application

 Master ReadMe of the Virtual Golf League client server application.

 The project is divided into two different source listings one for the Cleint applciation and the second for the backend Server Applicaiton

 /Client is a REACT application

 /Server is a NODE/Express application

-As the project evolves the source listings or packages will be hoisted with lerna and wb pack
+As the project evolves the source listings or packages will be hosted with lerna and web pack